sifferman/labs-with-cva6/labs/branch-prediction.md

 1. Highlight your changes to `"frontend.sv"` that records the hit rate.
 2. What are the final hit rate percentages of each of the [bp benchmarks](https://github.com/sifferman/labs-with-cva6/tree/main/programs/bp)?
 3. Compare the performance of the [bp benchmarks](https://github.com/sifferman/labs-with-cva6/tree/main/programs/bp) after choosing 3 new values for `NR_ENTRIES`.
-Display the hit rates and explain your findings.
+Display the hit rates in a table and explain your findings.

 ### Example of How to Write to a File in Verilog/SystemVerilog